 Though these grow lights are new, the best practices of indoor gardening such as providing 14 – 16 hours of light, pruning plants to improve air circulation still apply.

-How to Use Grow Lights To Start Your Garden Early
+How to Use Grow Lights To Start Your Vertical Garden Early

-Though certain types of LED grow lights are designed to encourage flowering and fruit development, Tower Garden’s Grow Lights are best for growing leafy greens and herbs.
-(And at this time, Tower Garden has no plans to offer full spectrum lights for fruiting crops – mostly because growing fruiting crops indoors is a challenge, regardless of which lights you use.)
+Though certain types of LED grow lights are designed to encourage flowering and fruit development, these LED grow lights are best for growing leafy greens and herbs.

 That means if you grow crops such as tomatoes, peppers, or squash, for example, indoors you’ll get lots of lush green foliage, but few flowers and in many cases no fruit.
 This is because there are no bees inside to pollinate the flower buds.
 You can pollinate by hand.
 Tap here to learn how.

-However if you live somewhere with a short growing season, such as Canada, or if you simply want to to maximize your yields this spring and summer.
+However if you live somewhere with a short growing season, such as Maine or Canada, or if you simply want to to maximize your yields this spring and summer.

 Well, if you start your warm season crops indoors during the late winter, you’ll have robust, well-established plants by April or May.
-So when you move them outside (after hardening them off), or acclimating them to the outdoors conditions), you’ll enjoy harvests much earlier than if you had waited until spring to germinate seeds – thereby increasing your yields overall.
-(Tap Here to learn how to hardening off seedlings.)
+So when you move them outside you’ll enjoy harvests much earlier than if you had waited until spring to germinate seeds – thereby increasing your yields overall.

 Of course, you could also just stick to leafy greens and herbs, which grow wonderfully indoors year-round with LED’s.
 It is up to you!

-If you found this post New LED Tower Garden Grow Lights to be useful please share it with your friends on Facebook.
+If you found this post to be useful please share it with your friends on Facebook.
 Studies have shown that when you share with others the universe will reward you.